Quasi-condensation of bilayer excitons in a periodic potential

 We underline that this realisation differs from a Mott insulator.

-In our studies, dipolar excitons are created in a square lattice with spatial period L=3 $\mu$m, at a bath temperature $T_b$ set to 340 mK (see Ref. \cite{Lagoin_2020} for a complete description of our device).
-We focus onto excitonic properties at a fixed average density $n\sim$ 2 10$^{10}$ cm$^{-2}$ such that the phase-space density $D$ is around 12 while the excitons chemical potential $\mu$ is about 0.8 meV.
-To quantify the role of the lattice depth on the excitons quasi-condensation, we continuously vary the height of the potential barrier separating lattice sites $V_0$, from 0 to 3 meV, by adjusting the potential difference applied between a pair of interdigitated electrodes deposited at the surface of the field-effect device embedding the double GaAs quantum well \cite{Lagoin_2020}.
+We study a square artifical lattice with spatial period L=3 $\mu$m, at a bath temperature $T_b$ set to 340 mK (see Ref. \cite{Lagoin_2020} for the caracterization of our device).
+Indirect excitons are injected in the lattice potential using a 100 ns long laser excitation, repeated at 1.5 MHz, resonant with the direct exciton absorption.
+In the following, we focus onto excitonic properties at a fixed average density $n\sim$ 2 10$^{10}$ cm$^{-2}$, obtained 150 ns after extinction of the laser excitation for an average power set to 1.5 $\mu$W. The phase-space density $D$ is then around 12 corresponding to a chemical potential $\mu$ of about 0.8 meV, i.e. well above the critical value $D_c\sim$ 8 for exciton quasi-condensation \cite{Dang_2020}.
+Thus, we explore how the lattice depth influences quantum statistical signatures, by continuously varying the height of the potential barrier $V_0$ separating the lattice sites \cite{Lagoin_2020}.